AI For Chimney Sweep Companies

 We do not want safety promises made

-The call plan should avoid guarantees.
+The call path should avoid guarantees.
 It should capture symptoms, current appliance use, visible issues, and urgency, then route smoke, carbon monoxide, and suspected fire concerns to the right human path.

 Our busy season is unpredictable